Background wall paper is the GIS plot of Council Rock School, PA tax for each parcel in 1999

 Bolstad, P., 2005, GIS Fundamentals: A First Text on Geographic Information Systems (2nd ed.), Eider Press.

-Attendance Is Required.
+Zoom Attendance Is Required.
 Regular attendance makes a big difference in the final grade received.
 The material in this class is cumulative.
 If you miss a day, you may find that you are lost during the next lecture.
 Three unexcused absences will result in a drop of your final score by 5 points.
 Excessive unexcused absences will likely result in a grade of F (due to unfinished projects).
 Excuses for absence will be granted for approved athletic participation, approved field trips, a certified serious illness, death in the immediate family and military examinations.
 Absence from class, no matter what the reason, does not grant the student a chance to make up the in-class exercises.
 Instructor′s permission for withdrawal will be given only for exceptional circumstances.
 Make-up projects are generally NOT ALLOWED for unexcused absence.

 Note: In order to be excused for an absence, you must have documentation to validate your excuses.
 For example, if you are sick, you need a doctors note to show me.
 If your car broke down, you need a slip from the towing company or your mechanics.